maysie0110/CG/HW1/README.md

 2. After cloning or extracting the zip file, in HW1\src folder, you should find a project file HW1.sln.
 3. Open HW1.sln (solution file) in Visual Studio.
 4. Build the solution.
 Once build completed, you should see HW1.exe executable file in the same directory.
 5. Finally, run HW1.exe executable file.
+It will produce 2 output image (NoDepthBuf.bmp and WithDepthBuf.bmp) in the same folder.